Luton’s historic George Street is in critical condition say heritage watchdogs

 “As the threat of climate change grows, the reuse and the sensitive upgrading of historic buildings and places becomes ever more important.
 Finding new uses for buildings and sites rescued from the Register avoids the high carbon emissions associated with demolishing structures and building new”.

-Luton Council and Luton Heritage Forum were approached for comment, but have not yet responded.
+Luton Heritage Forum was approached for comment, but has not yet responded.